laurent22/joplin/CONTRIBUTING.md

 Please check first that it [has not already been reported](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is%3Aissue).
 Also consider [enabling debug mode](https://github.com/laurent22/joplin/blob/master/README_debugging.md) before reporting the issue so that you can provide as much details as possible to help fix it.

 If possible, **please provide a screenshot**.
-A screenshot shownig the problem is often way more useful than a paragraph describing it as it can make it immediately clear what the issue is.
+A screenshot showing the problem is often more useful than a paragraph describing it as it can make it immediately clear what the issue is.

 # Feature requests